Instassa/VAERR_SelfSupervisedVE/README.md

 # VAERR_SelfSupervisedVE
 ## Self-Supervised Apparent Emotion Recognition from Video

-This code is provided to accompany the homonymous paper for the sake of the reproduceability of the results.
+This code is provided to accompany the homonymous paper and is meant to serve the reproduceability of the results.
-The metiod is based on the self-supervised learning paradigm, where the _pretext_ architecture is trained on an auxiliary and often unrelated task in prder to provide good initialization or learn useful representations for the _downstream_ target task.
+The metiod is based on the self-supervised learning paradigm, where the _pretext_ architecture is trained on an auxiliary often unrelated task in order to provide good initialization or learn useful representations for the _downstream_ target task.

-In our case we are interested in natural apparent emotional reaction recognition (in terms of arousal and valence) based on the video-only input, or VAERR.
+We are interested specifically in natural apparent emotional reaction recognition (in terms of arousal and valence) based on the video-only input, or VAERR.

 ## Architecture
 The part of the architecture pretrained and shared between the pretext and the downstream tasks is the 3D convolutional layer + ResNet18, as shown on the picture below.
 Followed by a GRU.